MY STYLE OF COUNSELLING

 I have experience of working with many issues, including:

-anxiety; depression; personality disorders; autism spectrum conditions; bereavement and loss; disability and health related issues; eating disorders; low self-esteem; relationship issues; self-harm; suicide and suicidal ideation; trauma; stress and work related stress; and social anxiety.
+anxiety; depression; autism spectrum conditions; bereavement and loss; disability and health related issues; eating disorders; low self-esteem; relationship issues; self-harm; suicide and suicidal ideation; trauma; stress and work related stress; obsessive compulsive disorder; intrusive thoughts and social anxiety.

-I also have experience in working with adults, students, children and young people.
+I also have experience in working with adults and students.

 All the details you need

-Sessions are held in my therapy rooms in central Bristol.
+Sessions are held in my therapy room in east Bristol.
 We will work closely together, usually on a weekly basis for a fixed number of sessions.

 Please email me for availability.